1. What’s my prognosis (outlook)?

 Ongoing treatment and an uncertain prognosis can cause you to feel worried and anxious about your future.
 There’s no easy way to deal with this uncertainty but you might want to get in touch with other people who are going through something similar.

-You can also call our free Helpline on 0808 800 6000 for information and support, and to find out about Breast Cancer Now’s services.
+You can also call our free helpline, further below, for information and support, and to find out about our services.